ModelDBRepository/28316/readme.txt

 Fernanda.Saraga@UToronto.ca

-20150416 Note from the ModelDB administrator: A bug noted my Mohamed Sherif and fix provided by Ted Carnevale updates the IA.mod file so that the a,b states change.
+20150416 Note from the ModelDB administrator: A bug noted by Mohamed Sherif and fix provided by Ted Carnevale updates the IA.mod file so that the a,b states change.